Financial-Times/origami/README.md

 ### IE7 support

-IE7 support is controlled by [o-useragent](https://github.com/Financial-Times/o-useragent).
+IE7 support is handled by an IE7 CSS expression hack, which is bundled into the main icons mixin.